riconaranjo/COMP-2402/README.md

 - Good for space efficiency
 - **get(), set() in O(1)**
 - **add(), remove() in O(1 + n-i)**
-  - quick to access the back
+  - quick to write at the back

 ![rootish-array](RootishArray.png)